dennissxz/data-science-handbook/12-probabilities/91-exponential-families.md

 In the 2-d case, an ellipsoid reduces to an ellipse.

-:::{figure,myclass} Gaussian ellipse in 2-d plane [Shi 2020]
+:::{figure,myclass} gaussian-contour-2d
 <img src="../imgs/gaussian-2d.png" width = "50%" alt=""/>

-caption
+Gaussian ellipse in 2-d plane [Shi 2020]
 :::